Marine Engineering Major: Information and Requirements

 - Recently Updated

-Marine Engineers design, construction, maintain and support commercial, naval and recreational vessels and the...
+Marine engineers design, construct, maintain and support commercial, naval and recreational vessels and the equipment that...

 - Become a Marine: Education and Career Roadmap